tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 means if some_variable equals some_other_variable make a change that will be defined in the square bracket.

-What goes in the square bracket is an iterable of iterables with config keys that you will change when `some_variable == some_other_variable` and the value you will change it to.
+What goes in the square bracket is an iterable that contains a group of changes to make.
+Each individual change itself is an iterable of length to, that contains the config key you will change when `some_variable == some_other_variable` and the value you will change it to.

 so